 Tsering Paldron was born in Lisbon, Portugal and travelled to Brussels at the age of 19 where she discovered Tibetan Buddhism.
 Her spiritual journey started in 1973.
 She did a three years’ retreat in the 80’s in France, under the guidance of Dudjom Rinpoche and Dilgo Khyentse Rinpoche and under the supervision of Pema Wangyal Rinpoche.
 She has received teachings from many other lamas of all schools of Tibetan Buddhism.

-She has been teaching and travelling for the past 25 years, wrote a few books, mainly in Portuguese.
+She is a student of Ringu Tulku Rinpoche and she has been teaching and traveling for the past 27 years, wrote a few books, mainly in Portuguese.
 The Adventures of Tashi, the Tibetan Cricket – a children’s book – is available in English, French and German.

 She gives regular courses, seminars, talks and meditation classes and is in charge of Bodhicharya Portugal.
-She is regularly invited to teach in the UK, in Berlin and St. Martin (Caribbean), in Bodhicharya and other Buddhist groups.
+She is regularly invited to teach in several places in UK, in Berlin, Helsinki, and other places, in Bodhicharya and other Buddhist groups.

 I remember a warm and sunny day in my youth when I suddenly felt happiness didn’t necessarily depend on anything.
 It could sprung from within without apparent reason, anytime, anywhere.
 Actually it felt like underneath my busy and restless mind laid an ocean of sheer and pristine joy, never tainted or polluted even by the most outrageous disturbances.